Doctor-Patient 'Web Visits' Spur Privacy Concerns

 KENNEDY: Retired oncologist Joseph Halprin and his wife Lynn are both patients of Dr. Nichols.
 They often sign on for Web visits to get feedback on minor conditions.

-Dr. JOSEPH HALPRIN (Oncologist): For example, my wife had the flu.
+JOSEPH HALPRIN: For example, my wife had the flu.
 She coughed quite a bit, then developed a pain that I thought was - and she thought - was either a cracked rib or a muscle strain.
 And we didn't think it required a visit because we didn't think there could be anything done about that kind of condition but just wanted some reassurance about that.

 KENNEDY: So what did Dr. Nichols end up telling you?